lizmat/raku-all-modules/cpan/ELIZABETH/P5rand/README.md

     say rand 42; # a number between 0 and 42

-    srand(666);

 DESCRIPTION
 ===========

-This module tries to mimic the behaviour of the `rand` and `srand` built-ins of Perl 5 as closely as possible.
+This module tries to mimic the behaviour of the `rand` built-in of Perl 5 as closely as possible.

 PORTING CAVEATS
 ===============

-It is currently impossible to get the default `srand()` value, but this may change in a future version of Perl 6.
-Until that time, `srand()` will return `Nil` if `srand` was never called with a value before.
+The version of `srand()` that is provided by Perl 6 does not allow it to be called without a parameter.
+Rather than providing a possibly predictable default seed value (like it does in Perl 5), it was decided to not offer thisi capability in Perl 6.
+This seems like a good idea, so this module does not provide a replacement `srand` function.

 Currently, some Perl 6 grammar checks are a bit too overzealous with regards to calling `rand` with a parameter: